Localtrade-api/Localtrade-API/Readme.md

 * PING-PONG Method - used to test the health of sockets
 * System Time Method - used to synchronize with socket service times
 * KLine methods for Graph - used to get data on charts (change comes after a trade and chart data change)
-* Market Price Methods - used to get the market price for a specific pair (the change comes after a trade and a change in the market price)
+* Market Price Methods - used to get information about the market price for a specific pair (the change comes after a trade and a change in the market price)
-* Market Status Methods - used to obtain information about market activity for a specific pair (the change comes after a trade and a change in market parameters)
+* Market Status Methods - used to get information about market activity for a specific pair (the change comes after a trade and a change in market parameters)
 * Deals Methods - used to get information about the last trade in the market (change comes after the execution of a trade)
-* Depth Methods - used to obtain information on order books and monitor their changes in the market (change comes after placing, canceling, executing, changing an order)
+* Depth Methods - used to get information on order books and monitor their changes in the market (change comes after placing, canceling, executing, changing an order)

 **Private Methods**